 Don’t have any blog posts that are currently ranking well?

 I’d still recommend you make time for interlinking.
 A well-interlinked site makes for a better user experience – easier to navigate – and that’s always good for SEO.

-If you’re a more experienced blogger and want to dust off some of your old posts, there’s no need to reinvent the wheel.
+If you’re a more experienced blogger and want to dust off some of your old posts, there’s no need to start completely from scratch.
 Instead, reviewing old content should be about looking for new ways to improve its rankings.